-The Selection Advisory Committee (SAC) is responsible for reviewing applications, Detailed Assessors' assessments, and applicants' rejoinders, and for final deliberations and recommendations to the ARC Chief Executive Officer.
+The Selection Advisory Committee (SAC) is responsible for reviewing applications, Detailed Assessors' assessments, and applicants' rejoinders, and for final deliberations and recommendations to the ARC Accountable Authority.

 For each grant opportunity, Executive Directors select General Assessors to form a SAC.
 SAC members have a crucial role in the peer review process.
-SACs may include members from the ARC College of Experts (CoE) and other eminent members of the wider academic community and/or key industry groups.
+SACs may include members from the ARC College of Experts (CoE) and other eminent members of the wider research community as well as members from research end-user communities such as Industry Experts.
 SACs may also be divided into panels of different disciplines depending on the scheme under assessment.
+The SAC for the Discovery Indigenous scheme is constituted as a combined, or single, panel.
 SAC members are chosen to provide a combination of relevant expertise and experience to support the objectives of the grant opportunity.